 Take it to the beach, set it up for your hike or keep the party going back at your place.
 Whatever the activity, this speaker is lightweight enough to be worth carry around, small enough to pack into any bag and boasts 16 hours of battery life so you’ll never be caught without tunes in the middle of a dance break.
 High-quality portable speakers are a crowd pleaser so you’re sure to make friends on your travels with this one.

 10. Roost Laptop Stand

 Like most digital nomads, work/life balance is still a part of daily life even when traveling, so while impromptu dance parties are part of the experience, so is the daily grind.
-For those digital nomads who are still working while travelling and may not have their usual, comfy, at-home desk set up with them, the Roost laptop stand can help alleviate any aches and pains that come with the unfamiliar territory.
+For those digital nomads who are still working while traveling and may not have their usual, comfy, at-home desk set up with them, the Roost laptop stand can help alleviate any aches and pains that come with the unfamiliar territory.

-This stand’s ergonomic design helps you maintain your posture by keeping your laptop at eye level so any long days working on your hustle don’t leave any last affects on you.
+This stand’s ergonomic design helps you maintain your posture by keeping your laptop at eye level so any long days working on your hustle don’t leave any last effects on you.
 It is lightweight, foldable and height-adjustable so it’s perfect for the working nomad on the go who wants a desk-like set up they can put up and tear down whenever and whenever they need to.

 There you have it, the top 10 essentials every nomad needs in their travel bag to make life easier and more efficient while they’re on the go.
-Work hard, play hard, get the shot and be comfortable doing it while you’re travelling the world, working on your hustle and immersing yourself in the local culture wherever you are.
+Work hard, play hard, get the shot and be comfortable doing it while you’re traveling the world, working on your hustle and immersing yourself in the local culture wherever you are.